Waiting for input...

 • Enabled policy-based access control.

-• The root key that SPIKE Nexus generates is now split into several Shamir shards and distribute to SPIKE Keepers.
+• The root key that SPIKE Nexus generates is now split into several Shamir shards and distributed to SPIKE Keepers.

 • New additions and improvements to SPIKE Go SDK.